-Tuna Rice Casserole ~ We have all had those days when you lift your head up from a full day of working and notice it’s 4 o’clock.
+Tuna Rice Casserole ~ We’ve all had those days when you lift your head up from a full day of working and notice it’s 4 o’clock.
 Often, I know exactly what we’re having for supper, but still, there are many times, I have absolutely no idea what to make.

 This recipe for Tuna Rice Casserole is perfect for those, “I have absolutely no idea what we’re going to have for supper days!

 It’s quick, it’s easy, it’s tasty and you most likely have everything you will need sitting in your pantry and freezer right now.
 I don’t know about you, but being able to throw something together without needing to stop at or run to the grocery store is a HUGE bonus for me.